 Despite the mixed consensus on whether live chat is a beneficial tool for every business, most agreed that live chat notably impacts user experience and company productivity.

 A staggering 96% of marketers feel that live chat support has a significant impact on user experience.
 Of course, we weren’t asking if they think that live chat usually has a positive or negative effect on user experience in this question.

 Live chat can also be used as a potent lead generation tool, if set up correctly.
-65% of the marketers we surveyed reported that their company definitely tracks leads that come through their chat plugin.
-(9% told us their company does not track chat leads, while 26% weren’t sure.)
+About 65% of the marketers we surveyed reported that their company definitely tracks leads that come through their chat plugin.
+(In addition, 9% told us their company does not track chat leads, while 26% weren’t sure.)